MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

 ## Customize your deployment

-The steps in this article cover the standard best practice recommendations from Microsoft.
+The steps in this article cover the standard best practice recommendations from Microsoft, if you've chosen to deploy Semi-Annual Enterprise Channel.
 This section covers the most common customizations to these best practices.

 ### Build and deploy multiple packages to multiple deployment groups